Cunard Line: Cunard-White Star Ltd (1934–1949)

 During the Second World War the Queens carried over two million servicemen and were credited by Churchill as helping to shorten the war by a year.
 All four of the large Cunard-White Star express liners, the two Queens, Aquitania and Mauretania survived, but many of the secondary ships were lost.
 Both and were sunk with heavy loss of life.

 In 1947 Cunard purchased White Star's interest, and by 1949 the company had dropped the White Star name and was renamed "Cunard Line".
 Also in 1947 the company commissioned five freighters and two cargo liners. ', was completed in 1949 as a permanent cruise liner and Aquitania was retired the next year.

 Disruption by airliners, Cunard Eagle and BOAC-Cunard (1950–1968)

+Two London offices, both by Mewès & Davis.
+At left, the 1914 office on Cockspur, and at right, the 1930 "Cunard House" on Leadenhall.

 Cunard was in an especially good position to take advantage of the increase in North Atlantic travel during the 1950s and the Queens were a major generator of US currency for Great Britain.
 Cunard's slogan, "Getting there is half the fun", was specifically aimed at the tourist trade.
 Beginning in 1954, Cunard took delivery of four new 22,000-GRT intermediate liners for the Canadian route and the Liverpool–New York route.
 The last White Star motor ship, ' of 1930, remained in service until 1960.